-\textbf{Weakly supervised sampling around anchor points.} As illustrated in Figure~\ref{fig:Framework}, given an anchor point, the Text Recognizer performs sampling by predicting the two-dimensional coordinates of each sampled point with a designed sampling module.
-The sampling module consists of three $3\times 3$ convolutional layers and one $1\times 1$ convolutional layer, with the Batch Normalization and ReLU function between the layers. \wu{Taking} a feature map $\mathbf{P}_i \in \mathbb{R}^{W\times H\times C}$ from the Feature Extractor as input, the sampling module samples $K$ points for each anchor point in $\mathbf{P}_i$ by predicting the offsets of sampled points to the anchor point, which are denoted as a tensor $\mathbf{O}_i\in \mathbb{R}^{W\times H\times 2K}$.
+Sampling Module performs sampling by predicting the two-dimensional coordinates of each sampled point for each anchor point (pixel) of feature maps.
+Sampling Module consists of three $3\times 3$ convolutional layers and one $1\times 1$ convolutional layer, with Batch Normalization and ReLU function between the layers.
+Taking the feature maps $\mathbf{P}_i \in \mathbb{R}^{W\times H\times C}$ from Feature Extractor as input, Sampling Module samples $K$ points for each anchor point in $\mathbf{P}_i$ by predicting the offsets of sampled points to the anchor point, which are denoted as a tensor $\mathbf{O}_i\in \mathbb{R}^{W\times H\times 2K}$.
 Thus, the coordinates of the sampled points $\mathbf{S}_i\in \mathbb{R}^{W\times H\times 2K}$ can be obtained by adding $\mathbf{O}_i$ to the coordinates of each anchor point.
-For instance, the coordinates of the $K$ sampled points for an anchor point at $[w, h]$ \wu{in level-$i$} are specified by the vector $\wu{\mathbf{S}_i}[w, h]$.
-As the sequence lengths in English words are almost not very long, we set $K$ to 25 empirically as ~\cite{shi2016end}.
+For instance, the coordinates of the $K$ sampled points for an anchor point at $(w, h)$ in the level-$i$ feature map are specified by the vector $\mathbf{S}_i[w, h]$:

 where $\mathcal{F}_\text{s}$ denotes the transformation function of Sampling Module.
 As the distribution of sequence lengths varies in different benchmarks, we set $K$ to be 25 for word-level annotated benchmarks and 30 for line-level annotated benchmarks empirically.